-- A "It was a rainy Saturday morning in May, and Keisha sat on the sofa looking out the window." - B "I want my toys!" - C "There was Suzie, who was the thrilling surprise Keisha got for her fourth birthday." - D "Toys were meant to be played with."
+- A "It was a rainy Saturday morning in May, and Keisha sat on the sofa looking out the window."

+- B "I want my toys!"

+- C "There was Suzie, who was the thrilling surprise Keisha got for her fourth birthday."

+- D "Toys were meant to be played with."

+- 11. Based on the passage, which toy does Keisha value most?

+- A Hippo

-B Callie
+- B Callie

-C the stuffed giraffe
+- C the stuffed giraffe

-D the ballet slippers
+- D the ballet slippers